 Yes, in the mornings and evenings during free choice we are allowed to have groups that mix differently aged children.
 Junior Explorers and Adventures often must have two different outdoor yard areas.
 During field trips there is more opportunity for supervised mixing and socializing between groups.

 What if I want my child to be grouped with their friends?

 Campers are organized into age specific groups (even within age ranged programs).
 Upon registration we ask all parents/guardians to fill out any friend-grouping requests in our general notes section.
+At most we can normally accommodate either a request to keep siblings together or ONE friend.
 We will try out best to accommodate these requests (and we must receive the same request from BOTH families) but please remember that camp is a great way to make new friends and things don’t always work out the way we expect them to!
 (All our decisions are made in the best and particular interests of the children involved and the requirements of our Day Care licensing).
 Generally during the mornings and afternoons, as our numbers dwindle, our groups condense and friends get a chance to mingle.